 L-carnitine is an amino acid derivative (but not a true amino acid because true amino acid must possess an amino group and a carboxyl group at an alpha carbon) with a tertiary amine as a side chain.
-It is one of the essential compound needed for the fat metabolism. because its beta carbon is a chiral carbon, Carnitine exists in two stereoisomeric form L and D.
+It is one of the essential compounds needed for fat metabolism. because its beta carbon is a chiral carbon, Carnitine exists in two stereoisomeric forms L and D.

-It is the L form that is essential for the fat metabolism.
+It is the L form that is essential for fat metabolism.
 L-carnitine is synthesized in the liver and kidney with the help of two amino acids, methionine, and lysine.
-L-carnitine helps fat metabolism in the sense that free fatty acid released from the fat digestion are first acetylated and then transported into the mitochondrial matrix for further oxidation (beta oxidation).
+L-carnitine helps fat metabolism in the sense that free fatty acid released from the fat digestion is first acetylated and then transported into the mitochondrial matrix for further oxidation (beta-oxidation).